marekDeveloper/playoffsmoment.com/README.md

 Going to try `Basic` theme: [https://www.drupal.org/project/basic]

-Basic boasts a clean HTML5 structure with extensible CSS classes for unlimited theming possibilities as well as a top-down load order for improved SEO.
+> Basic boasts a clean HTML5 structure with extensible CSS classes for unlimited theming possibilities as well as a top-down load order for improved SEO.
 It is fully responsive out-of-the-box.

-New theme installation using Admin -> Appearance interface -> Install new theme.
+New theme installation using "Admin -> Appearance interface -> Install new theme".

-Oh well, this is disappointment ...
+Oh well, this is disappointing ...
 I've tried few themes and I did not like any of them.

 TO DO!
 Continue to try some other themes ... showcase_lite seems little better.

-I did little bit more research and decided to go with Adaptive theme [https://www.drupal.org/project/adaptivetheme]
+I did little bit more research and tests.
+I've decided to go with Adaptive theme [https://www.drupal.org/project/adaptivetheme]

 Adaptive theme needs AT Tools module [https://www.drupal.org/project/at_tools] so I installed it using composer.

 And created `marek_test` theme from adaptive theme usin AT UI interface where I configured new theme and needed to write few lines of CS to make my NFL team tables better for responsive.

+## 15. Create admin account

+Created admin account for resulta to review Drupal 8 setup.

+## 16. Deployment to host

+Copy over all the files from local to server using SFTP, package local DB and deploy to server.

+TO DO!
+Continue to make this work on the server.